nizhunt/dotProduct/readme.md

 `Error: could not satisfy all constraints`

-Its not possible to generate a proof if all the assertions defined in the circuit do not satisfy.
+You can see, its not possible to generate a proof if all the assertions defined in the circuit do not satisfy.

 Lets correct the inputs in the [Prover.toml](./Prover.toml) file